Certora/Documentation/docs/prover/checking/sanity.md

 Reachability checks
 -------------------

-**Reachability** checks that even when ignoring all the user-provided assertions, the end of the rule is reachable.
+The **reachability** sanity rule checks that even when ignoring all the user-provided assertions, the end of the rule is reachable.
 This check ensures that that the combination of `require` statements does not rule out all possible counterexamples.

 For example, the following rule would be flagged by the reachability check:
 ```cvl